Intra-EU trade in goods - recent trends

 Intra-EU trade in goods by Member State

-There is a wide variation in the value of export trade in goods by Member States with partners within the EU, as can be seen in figure 2.
-In 2013 the value of export trade in goods within the EU ranged from over EUR 623 billion from Germany to other Member States in the EU to under EUR 1 billion from Cyprus to its EU partners.
+There is a wide variation in the value of export trade in goods by Member State with partners within the EU, as can be seen in Figure 2.
+In 2017 the value of export trade in goods within the EU ranged from EUR 750 billion for Germany (22.4 % of total intra-EU exports) to just over EUR 1 billion for Cyprus (0.03 % of total intra-EU exports).

 Intra-EU trade in goods balance

-It can be difficult to interpret figures in absolute terms for individual Member States, and their trade in goods balances must be interpreted with caution, in particular for the phenomenon of Quasi-transit.
+It can be difficult to interpret figures in absolute terms for individual Member States.
+In particular their trade in goods balances must be interpreted with caution for the phenomenon of Quasi-transit.

-Figure 4 shows that, as with the size of the exports flows for trade in goods, there was also a wide variation between Member States in the balance of these two flows.
-Sixteen Member States have negative trade in goods balances - i.e. they import more goods by value from EU partners than they export to other EU Member States whereas the other eleven had trade in goods surpluses (exports larger than imports).
+Figure 4a shows that, as with the size of the exports flows for trade in goods, there was also a wide variation between Member States in the balance of these two flows.
+Seventeen Member States have trade in goods deficits (meaning imports are larger than exports) with other EU Member States whereas the other eleven had trade in goods surpluses (exports larger than imports).
 The largest deficits were recorded for the United Kingdom (EUR 110 billion) and France (EUR 107 billion) while the largest surplus was found in the Netherlands (EUR 198 billion).

-The Intra-EU trade in goods balance and its evolution over time give some detail on the impact of goods trade on the economy.
-However it is difficult to compare net trade in goods balances across Member States because of the differences in the size of their economies.
-Another way to compare the value of imports against exports is to consider the quotient ‘goods exports/goods imports’.
-For this ratio those countries with a value less than 100 % are net importers of goods while those with a value more than 100 % are net exporters of goods.
+The intra-EU trade in goods balance and its evolution over time give some detail on the impact of goods trade on the economy.
+However, it is difficult to compare net trade in goods balances across Member States because of the differences in the size of their economies.
+Another way to compare the value of imports to exports is to consider the ratio of ‘goods exports divided by goods imports’.
+For this ratio those countries with a value less than 100 % are net importers while those with a value more than 100 % are net exporters of goods.
 Table 3 shows this statistic by Member State for trade with other members of the European Union for the years 2003, 2010 and 2017.
 As mentioned earlier, France and the United Kingdom have the largest negative intra-EU trade in goods balance, however the measure used in Table 3 has them ranked 21st and 24th respectively, similar to other Member States with much lower trade deficits such as Luxembourg and Latvia and above Greece, Croatia, Malta and Cyprus.
 At the other end, Germany, which has the 2nd largest trade surplus, ranks 8th in Table 3, similar to countries such as Poland and Slovakia which have much lower trade surpluses in absolute terms.

-We can also consider the trade relationship of individual Member States with non-EU partners to add further context to the interpretation of Intra-EU trade in goods balances.
-Table 4 shows the quotient 'goods exports/goods imports' by Member State for trade with non-EU trading partners for the years 2003, 2010 and 2017.
+Table 4 considers the trade relationship of individual Member States with non-EU partners to add further context to the interpretation of Intra-EU trade in goods balances.
+It shows the ratio of 'goods exports divided by goods imports' by Member State for trade with non-EU trading partners for the years 2003, 2010 and 2017.
 The ratio is highest in Ireland (218 %) and lowest in the Netherlands (52 %).

 Intra-EU trade in goods compared with extra-EU trade in goods

 Traditionally, the EU Member States as a whole have traded goods more with other Member States than with countries outside the EU.
-Figure 5 shows that in 2013, with the exception of the United Kingdom), the greater proportion of a Member States's total trade in goods was with partners within the EU-28.
-As can be seen in table 6 there is a relatively large variation among Member States in this proportion, ranging in 2013 from almost 83 % of Slovakia’s total exports of goods going to other EU Member States to under 43 % of Malta’s total goods exports.
+Figure 5 shows that in 2017, with the exception of the United Kingdom and Cyprus, all Member States exported more goods to partners within the EU than outside the EU.
+There is a relatively large variation among Member States in this proportion, ranging from 86 % of Slovakia’s total exports of goods going to other EU Member States to under 38 % of Cyprus' total goods exports.

 Intra-EU trade in goods by main product groups

-In the internal market international trade in goods is mainly in manufactured products: their share in 2013 was just over 77 % of total intra-EU export trade in goods.
-In 2013 machinery and vehicles made up 34 % of the total goods exports, while other manufactured goods accounted for almost 27 % and chemical products for 16 %.
-Primary products account for just under 22 % of total exports of goods; the most traded products within this category are food and drink (just under 49 % share of all primary goods) and energy products (with a share of over 34 % of all primary goods).
+In the internal market, international trade in goods is mainly manufactured products: their share in 2017 was 80 % of total intra-EU exports of goods.
+Of this, machinery and vehicles made up 37 % of the total goods exports (see Figure 6), while other manufactured goods accounted for 27 % and chemical products for 16 %.
+Primary products accounted for 18 % of total exports of goods; made up of food and drink (10 %), energy products (5 %) and raw materials (3 %).

-COMEXT is the Eurostat reference database for international trade.
-It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of extra-EU countries.
+COMEXT is the Eurostat reference database for international trade in goods.
+It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of non-EU countries.
 International trade aggregated and detailed statistics disseminated from Eurostat website are compiled from COMEXT data according to a monthly process.
 Because COMEXT is updated on a daily basis, data published on the website may differ from data stored in COMEXT in case of recent revisions.